rmeuth01/Astro/Hardware/README.md

 # Astro Hardware
 The hardware consists of mostly off-the-shelf components, [custom gamepad](Gamepad/), and 3D printed [housing](Housing/) and [buttons](Buttons/).
 The 3D printed parts are designed to be easily printed on a mid-range consumer 3D printer like an Ender 3 or similar.
+Design files are availble in this folder, and STL files are available on [Printables](https://www.printables.com/model/537843-astro-jetson-nano-game-handheld).
 The off-the shelf components are listed in the table below.

 | Item	| Vendor / Link	| Qty |	Unit Cost |	Line Total |